Abigail Hopper Gibbons: Women's Prison Association

 Gibbons became involved in a variety of social reform movements.
 For twelve years in New York, she was also president of a German industrial school for street children.
 In 1845, she and her father founded the Women's Prison Association (WPA) of New York City.
 She lobbied the city government for improvements in the city's prisons, advocated the hiring of police matrons, and urged the construction of separate prisons for women.
 They were then housed in the same facilities as men, and at risk of abuses.
 She frequently visited the various prisons in and around New York City.

-Under her leadership, in 1853 the Women's Prison Association separated from its parent, the Prison Association, and Gibbons obtained a New York State charter for her group.
+Under her leadership, in 1853 the WPA separated from its parent, the Prison Association, and Gibbons obtained a New York State charter for her group.
 She led an aggressive program of legislative lobbying at the city and state level to improve prison conditions for women.
 She protested jail overcrowding and demanded that women prisoners be searched only by female matrons.
 She also believed that it would be beneficial for her proposed female prisons to be run by women as well.

 Civil War

 With the outbreak of the American Civil War, Gibbons knew that nurses would be needed to care for the wounded.
 The United States Sanitary Commission was established in 1861, shortly after the Civil War began, to recruit nurses and to provide adequate medical care to the Union wounded.
 It would undertake numerous fundraising efforts to raise money for these purposes.
 When the Commission set up a training base at Davids Island Hospital in New York, Gibbons was among the trainees.

 In the South, she worked closely with contrabands, escaped slaves who often sought refuge behind Union lines.
 Hopper helped them with childbirth and other familial issues.
 She also collected donations from those in the North and gave them to the contraband slaves.
 Additionally, she used her wages to help pay for medical expenses encountered by patients who resided in a contraband camp.

-Gibbons traveled to Washington D.C., to help at the Washington Office Hospital, where she aided wounded officers and distributed supplies.
+Gibbons traveled to Washington, D.C., to help at the Washington Office Hospital, where she aided wounded officers and distributed supplies.
 She also helped to establish two field hospitals in Virginia.
 At Point Lookout, Maryland, the federal government took over a hotel and 100 guest cottages, converting them into a hospital complex with accommodations for 1500 soldiers.
 It was named Hammond General Hospital.
 Gibbons vied with Dorothea Dix, the Union Superintendent of Nurses, for control of the hospital.
 She finally gained an appointment as its head matron.
 In 1863 she left the facility after the hospital was adapted for use as the Point Lookout Confederate Prison.